Ocean City girls basketball hits layups all over town to fight cancer

 Members of the school and community joined in the fundraiser, along with a special guest who dressed for the holidays.

-OCEAN CITY — The Ocean City High School girls basketball team organized the “world’s longest layup line” Sunday.
+OCEAN CITY — The Ocean City High School girls basketball team organized what it billed as the “world’s longest layup line” Sunday.

 The Red Raiders players and coaching staff marched and dribbled across the island, doing layups at each court while raising money to battle cancer.